firefoxfoxthrot/developer-web-site/_pages/csr.md

 There are three broad phases to CSR deployment.

 **Phase 1:** Release of [SSKR](/sskr/) to allow sharding of seeds and [Envelope](/envelope/) to support encoding of metadata.
-Release of Gordian Server & Gordian Companion to demonstrate the use of a Share Server and a user-facing reference app that can shard a seed and send it off to multiple locales.
+Release of Gordian Depository & Gordian Companion to demonstrate the use of a Share Server and a user-facing reference app that can shard a seed and send it off to multiple locales.

 **Phase 2:** Work with third parties to support the creation of additional Share Servers in order to create an ecosystem truly supporting user choice, where a user of an application can meaningfully choose where to send the shares of his seed.

 **Phase 3:** Expansion of SSKR to support VSS in the Trusted Dealer Key Generation mode, so that a user app can regularly test for the existence of seed shares without creating a danger of compromise by actually reconstructing the seed.
 Currently it seems most likely this will be accomplished with the recently audited [ZF FROST libraries](https://frost.zfnd.org/index.html).

+Phase 4 will then leverage that work with VSS and FROST into a full [CKM](/ckm/) deployment.

 ## Videos